 Parentage Workshop (UPA)

 This workshop is for persons who want a divorce, legal separation, or annulment.
 This workshop is also used to start a case for custody, visitation, child support, spousal support, and property division.
 The dissolution workshop is held Tuesday at 8:30 a.m. when there are minor children of the marriage and Tuesday at 1:00 p.m. when there are no minor children of the marriage.
 Attendance in the Dissolution workshop is by appointment only.
-To sign up for this workshop, you may visit the Self-Help Center Monday through Thursday or contact us through e-Correspondence.
+You may sign up for this workshop through e-Correspondence or in person at the Self-Help Center, Monday through Thursday before 3:00 p.m.

 Request for Order Workshop

 This workshop is for parties who have a case in Sacramento County and want to request a hearing.
 The Request for Order workshop is held Thursday at 1:00 p.m. by appointment only.
 To sign up for this workshop, you must contact us through e-Correspondence.
 Request for Order workshop appointments are not scheduled in person.